dany-eduard/simple_shell/README.md

 ### How it work
 Simple Shell operates in both interactive and non-interactive mode.
+The user  may initiate simple shell and begin working or initate simple shell using commands meant to be run by the program.

 ## Testing
 This simple Shell is expected to work in interactive mode: